hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 Application-Extension Identifier:
 : a lower case ASCII {{-ascii}} string that starts with a letter and can contain letters and digits after that (`[a-z][a-z0-9]*`).
-No other entry in the registry can have the same function name.
+No other entry in the registry can have the same application-extension identifier.

 Description:
 : a brief description